faranalytics/data_science_project/INTRODUCTION.md

     └── results ⬅ You can put the outputs of your scripts (e.g., tables and visualizations) in the results directory.
         └── README.md

+## Create a data science project using the Cookiecutter.

 ## The Formal Flat Layout